 - To comply with Arkansas statute § 4-38-112, the company name must contain the words “limited liability company,” “limited company,” or one of the statutorily-approved abbreviations.

 After choosing a name, the filer can reserve it for a total of one hundred and twenty (120) days.
 Business names can be reserved using either of the following methods:

 Method 1 – Online (Domestic LLCs Only)

-Head over to the SOS website and select “App. for Reservation of LLC Name – LLC-05.”
+Access the SOS website and select “App. for Reservation of LLC Name – LLC-05.”
 From there, fill out the online application and pay the $22.50 filing fee.

 Method 2 – Mail

 Complete the Application for Reservation of Entity Name and mail it to the below address along with a $25 check made out to the “Arkansas Secretary of State.”